patters-match/z88/readme.txt

 environment variables, using a C compiler or installing 3rd party software.

-The installer will provide icons on your desktop for running the emulator, transferring files to your Z88, compiling OZ, links to project documentation and much more.
+The installer will provide icons on your desktop for running the emulator, local access to all project source code (Git repository), transferring files to your Z88, compiling OZ, links to project documentation and much more.

 ----------------------------------------------------------------------